bbc/simorgh/docs/Code-Standards.md

 - Manually check all requirements for merge have been met.
 - Ensure any new page type is being tested by a11y and lighthouse.
 - Any new data endpoints need to be available on test (speak to core pod about enabling these).
-- Raise an issue in the [simorgh-infrastructure](https://github.com/bbc/simorgh-infrastructure/) repo requesting the STM change for going to test
+- Raise an issue to request the traffic manager (STM) change for going to test in the [simorgh-infrastructure repo](https://github.com/bbc/simorgh-infrastructure/).
+Note, this is a private repo only accessible to BBC staff.

 ##### Once on test:
 - E2E config must be updated immediately to ensure the e2e’s are running against the test environment.